-- 3.5.1 In specific circumstances where the aeroplane operator operates a very limited number of State pairs that are subject to offsetting requirements, and/or a very limited number of State pairs that are not subject to offsetting requirements, it may request in writing to the Authority that such data not be published at the aeroplane operator level explaining the reasons why disclosure would harm its commercial interests.
-Based on this request, the Authority shall determine whether this data is confidential. - 3.5.2 In specific circumstances where aggregated State pair data may be attributed to an identified aeroplane operator as a result of a very limited number of aeroplane operators conducting flights on a State pair, that aeroplane operator may request in writing to the Authority that such data not be published at State pair level, explaining the reasons why disclosure would harm their commercial interests.
-Based on this request, the Authority shall determine whether this data is confidential.
+- 3.2.1 The aeroplane operator shall submit to the Authority a copy of the verified Emissions Report and a copy of the associated Verification Report by 30 April in the calendar year which follows the reporting period. - 3.2.2 The Authority shall decide on the level of aggregation (i.e., State pair or aerodrome pair) for which an aeroplane operator attributed to it shall report the number of international flights, as defined in 1.1.2 (i.e., Table A5-1 Field 9) and CO2 emissions (i.e., Table A5-1 Field 10). - 3.2.3 The Authority shall inform an aeroplane operator attributed to it whether Fields 9 and 10 in the Emissions Report shall be reported at the level of State pair or aerodrome pair during the approval process for the Emissions Monitoring Plan. - 3.2.4 The Emissions Report shall contain the information as defined in Appendix 5 Table A5-1 - 3.2.5 An operator that uses the ICAO CORSIA CO2 Estimation and Reporting Tool (CERT) is not required to report Field 6. - 3.2.6 The aeroplane operator should use the standardised Emissions Report template provided in Appendix 1 of the Environmental Technical Manual (Doc 9501), Volume IV Procedures for demonstrating compliance with the Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA), or a template approved by the Authority, for submission of information to the Authority. - 3.2.7 In specific circumstances where the aeroplane operator operates a very limited number of State pairs that are subject to offsetting requirements, and/or a very limited number of State pairs that are not subject to offsetting requirements, it may request in writing to the Authority that such data not be published at the aeroplane operator level explaining the reasons why disclosure would harm its commercial interests.
+Based on this request, the Authority shall determine whether this data is confidential. - 3.2.8 In specific circumstances where aggregated State pair data may be attributed to an identified aeroplane operator as a result of a very limited number of aeroplane operators conducting flights on a State pair, that aeroplane operator may request in writing to the Authority that such data not be published at State pair level, explaining the reasons why disclosure would harm their commercial interests.
+Based on this request, the Authority shall determine whether this data is confidential. - Note: In the application of 3.2.7 and/or 3.2.8, the annual CO_2 emissions of an aeroplane operator on a given State pair are considered as commercially sensitive if they are determined using a Fuel Use Monitoring Method as described in Appendix 2.